 Using coco coir to grow marijuana clones is one of the best ways to clone weedc plants.
 Knowing how to clone marijuana plants in coco coir is helpful for growers who plan to grow their cloned weed plants in coco for the duration of the grow.

 There are many advantages to using coco coir to clone marijuana.
-Clones will quickly root in this growing medium due to coco’ excellent drainage, and you will have the ability to precisely control the level of nutrients and rooting supplements that you provide to the plants as they develop their root systems.
+Coco cloning will allow cannabis to quickly root in to coco’s excellent drainage.
+You will have the ability to precisely control the level of nutrients and rooting supplements that you provide to the plants as they develop their root systems.
 Once your clones have rooted, it is very easy to transplant your clones into their permanent containers.

 Best containers for cloning weed in coco coir